 Generally, you would not expect the younger generation to enter this industry as they have pursued higher education in different fields.
 However, there are creative individuals who are passionate about being jewellery craftsmen.

+Any thoughts?
 After the war ended the number of tourists visiting Sri Lanka has increased significantly.
 With the increase of tourists there has been an increase in business.
 While it is expected that there will be new entrants to industry we must ensure that quality and standard of Sri Lankan gems and jewellery are maintained.